thejsway/thejsway/manuscript/chapter25.md

 ## TL;DR

-* The Node.js platform is well suited for creating **web servers** in JavaScript, with or with the help of a framework.
+* The Node.js platform is well suited for creating **web servers** in JavaScript, with or without the help of a framework.

 * A **framework** provides a standard way to design and structure an application. **Express** is a common choice for building a web server with Node.